Akimon85/msds434-project/README.md

 query_job.result()
 ```
 ### **Dashboard Application Deployment**
-An interactive dashboard using various visualizations and prediction results were generated using plotly dash, and can be deployed with local host or on the web via Google App Engine.
+An interactive dashboard using various visualizations and prediction results were generated using plotly dash, and can be deployed with local host or on the web via Google Cloud Build & App Engine.
+Two separate GCP projects were created as development and production environments, linked to two branches of the GitHub source code repo.
 ```python
 #app.yml - App Config File